klhelker/liri-node-app/README.md

-        * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+        * Using the `fs` Node package, LIRI will take the text inside of

+### For a live video example go to:

+https://drive.google.com/file/d/1Tb8Qz0ydMOVaabZdMROXCasHnNOlpXFC/view  random.txt and then use it to call one of LIRI's commands.

 #Technologies Used